particle-iot/docs/src/content/hardware/migration-guides/p2-argon-migration-guide.md

 Internal (MCU) pull-up and pull-down can be enabled using the `pinMode()` function and `INPUT_PULLUP` or `INPUT_PULLDOWN`.

-- On the P2, the internal pull is approximately 2.1K.
+- On the P2, the internal pull varies by pin and can be approximately 2.1K, 22K, or 42K.
 - On the Argon (Gen 3), the internal pull is approximately 13K.

 ### Retained memory